 1 tsp coriander powder

-½ c split yellow mung dal, soaked overnight, rinsed well and drained
+½ c split yellow mung beans, soaked overnight and rinsed

-1 c white Basmati rice, soaked overnight, rinsed well and drained
+1 c white Basmati rice, soaked overnight and rinsed

 6 c water, more or less depending on the consistency you like